FEMA Report Acknowledges Failures In Puerto Rico Disaster Response

 Federal Response To Puerto Rico Reignites Statehood Push

-FEMA administrator Brock Long acknowledged in a foreword to the report that FEMA had work to do to improve its disaster response capability.
+FEMA Administrator Brock Long acknowledged in a foreword to the report that FEMA had work to do to improve its disaster response capability.

 "With this report, FEMA and the emergency management community have an opportunity to learn from the 2017 Hurricane Season and build a more prepared and resilient Nation," Long wrote.